y2580/Nand-to-Tetris/README.md

 Hint: Think from Proposition Logic!!
 ### Lecture 3
 #### Key point
-- You have clear know how does the DFF work
+- You have clear to know how does the DFF work
 ![image](./image/DFF.png)